stakewise/v3-operator/README.md

 If partial withdrawal capacity is insufficient or no validators have balances above 32 ETH or 1 GNO, the operator triggers a full validator exit.

+If the operator does not initiate partial or full withdrawals, the oracle will automatically execute them after 24 hr.

 ### Start Command

 We've streamlined the launch process by separating setup flows for Hashi Vault, Web3Signer and relayers — each now has its own dedicated command.